JxdEngineer/ModalGNN_Freq_Domain/README.md

 28/12/2024: Please note that this repository is currently under development and will undergo significant updates following the publication of our paper.

 18/08/2025: Our paper is accepted by "Data-Centric Engineering".
-Therefore, the latest version of code and data are pushed to this repository.
+Therefore, the latest version of code and data is pushed to this repository.

 This repository presents codes of our paper below: